cyrilschumacher/json-structure-schema/README.md

 const transformed = transform(value, schema); // { name: "package.name" }
 ```

-If you want to have a quick overview of all the features of this library, take a look at the [examples](examples) or [integrations tests](test/integration).
+If you want to have a quick overview of all the features of this library, take a look at the [example](example) or [integrations tests](test/integration).

 ### Command-Line